• Skip to content

 Parents & Friends Association

-The P&F Committee is always willing to hear from you.
-We can be contacted via email SFTS_PandFSecretary@rok.catholic.edu.au or by messaging the St Francis Tannum Sands P&F facebook page.
+The P&F Committee are always happy to hear from you.
+We can be contacted via email SFTS_PandFSecretary@rok.catholic.edu.au or by messaging the St Francis Tannum Sands P&F Facebook page https://www.facebook.com/profile.php?id=61573112566338

 School Uniforms